iotaledger/iota-poex-tool/README.md

 true
 ```

-*true* means the document is same as original and no one has potentially tempted with!
+*true* means the document is the same as the original, and no-one has tampered with it!

 That is it for now, we have covered the basic of Proof of existance using Tangle as a source of truth.